Certora/Documentation/docs/ref-manual/cvl/rules.md

 =====

 Rules (along with {doc}`invariants`) are the main entry points for the Prover.
-A rule defines a sequence of [commands](statements) that should be executed during verification.
+A rule defines a sequence of [commands](statements) that should be simulated during verification.

 When the Prover is invoked with the {ref}`--verify` option, it generates a